Infinite Minkowski sums of lattice polyhedra: Introduction

-We call such a monomial module \emph{integrally closed} if the convex hull of \(\log(M)\) contains no additional lattice points.
-Then a finitely generated, integrally closed monomial modules is isomorphic to a unique integrally closed ideal.
-However, there are plenty of non-finitely generated monomial modules, even if we impose the restriction that these modules should be what Bayer and Sturmfels \cite{BayerSturmfels:Cellular} call \emph{co-artinian}: i.e., containing no infinite descending (w.r.t. divisibility) sequence of Laurent monomials.
+By analogy with the ideal case, we call the monomial module \(M\) integrally closed if and only if the monoid module \(J\) is; so by definition \(M\) is integrally closed if and only if the convex hull of \(\log(M)\) contains no additional lattice points.

+Note that a finitely generated, integrally closed monomial modules is isomorphic to a unique integrally closed ideal.
+However, there are plenty of non-finitely generated monomial modules, even if we impose the restriction that these modules should be what Bayer and Sturmfels \cite{BayerSturmfels:Cellular} call \textbf{co-artinian}: i.e., containing no infinite descending (w.r.t. divisibility) sequence of Laurent monomials.
 In what way, may one ask, do integrally closed, co-artinian monomial modules factor?
 Since the corresponding question for monomial ideals is solved for \(n=2\) but open for larger \(n\), it is reasonable to restrict to the case \(n=2\).

-A monomial module \(M\) is in some sense the limit of the monomial ideals obtained by intersecting its Newton polyhedron with translates of the positive quadrant, \(I_a(M)=x^ay^a M \cap \C[x,y]\).
-If \(M\) is the co-artinian monomial module with minimal generators \(x^ay^{-a}\), \(a \in \Z\), then the sequence of monomial ideal obtained in this way consists of powers of the maximal ideal \((x,y)\).
+A monomial module \(M\) is in some sense the limit of the monomial ideals obtained by intersecting its Newton polyhedron with translates of the positive quadrant, \(I_a(M)=x^ay^a M \cap \CC[x,y]\).
+If \(M\) is the co-artinian monomial module with minimal generators \(x^ay^{-a}\), \(a \in \ZZ\), then the sequence of monomial ideal obtained in this way consists of powers of the maximal ideal \((x,y)\).
 Thus, the factorization of \(M\) into simple integrally closed modules would, if it existed, be \(M = (x,y)^\infty\).
+Se Figure \ref{fig:infmax}.

 The problem here is that the Newton polyhedron \(\Newton(M)\) has one unbounded face not parallel with the \(x\) or \(y\) axis.
-If we restrict to (generalized) polyhedra which have \(\R_+^2\) as their recession cone, this problem does not arise.
-As we shall see, such integrally closed monomial modules can in fact be uniquely (up to translation) factored into a \emph{convergent, countable product} of simple integrally closed monomial ideals.
+If we restrict to (generalized) polyhedra which have \(\RR_+^2\) as their recession cone, this particular problem does not arise.
+As we shall see, if we restrict ourseleves even further, to a very particular type of integrally closed monomial submodules of \(\CC[x,x^{-1},y,y^{-1}]\), they can in fact be uniquely factored into a \emph{convergent, countable product} of (translations of ) simple integrally closed monomial ideals.
+This yields another example of a \textbf{topological ufm}, which is the author's term for abelian topological monoid in which every element can be uniquely written as a convergent, possibly infinite, product of irreducibles \autocite{Snellman:TopUFD,Snellman:Invlimerrata,Snellman:topfact}.